Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • physical stress;

-• the use of contraceptives;
+• use of contraceptives;

 • excess weight;

-• the use of nicotine and alcoholic beverages.
+• consumption of nicotine and alcoholic beverages.

 Classification